-Furthermore, it should be noted that, taking into account the results of the board review concerning the 2022 financial year and in line with the recommendations of the Corporate Governance Code (and expressly also provided for in its own organizational regulations), in March 2023 the expiring board of directors, having consulted with the nomination and compensation committee, expressed to Enel's shareholders its guidelines on the size and composition of the board of directors deemed optimal.
-These guidelines are summarized in a specific document that was promptly published on the Company's website in view of the shareholders' meeting called to renew the board.
+Furthermore, it should be noted that, taking into account the results of the board review related to the 2022 financial year - completed in February 2023 - and in line with the recommendations of the Corporate Governance Code (and expressly provided for in its own organizational regulations), in March 2023 the expiring board of directors, having consulted with the nomination and compensation committee, expressed to Enel's shareholders its guidelines on the size and composition of the board of directors deemed optimal.
+These guidelines are summarized in a specific document that was promptly published on the Company's website in view of the ordinary shareholders' meeting of May 10, 2023 called to renew the board.
+In particular, the timing of the publication of the guidelines - approximately 25 days prior to the publication of the notice of call of the meeting itself - was deemed appropriate to allow adequate consideration of its contents by shareholders interested in submitting a slate of director candidates.

-These guidelines provide for the identification of the managerial and professional profiles and skills deemed necessary for the various roles within the board of directors, also in light of the Company's sectoral characteristics, taking into account the criteria set forth in the diversity policy approved by the board itself (for the contents of which please refer to the paragraph "Board of Directors -Diversity policy of the board of directors and measures adopted to promote the equal treatment and opportunities regardless of gender within the company structure" of this section of the document).
-Lastly, it is reminded that Enel has always been careful to promote initiatives aimed at listening the Group's employees.
-In particular, in October 2022, the programme "Open Listening" was launched, i.e. a global listening channel aimed at periodically surveying the company climate throughout the year.
-More than 75% of the Group's employees actively participated in the first survey, providing useful input for building the new "Enel way to be", with particular attention to the emotional sphere, wellbeing and personal and job satisfaction.
+These guidelines intended to identify the managerial and professional profiles and skills deemed necessary for the various roles within the board of directors, also in light of the Company's sectoral characteristics, taking into account the criteria set forth in the diversity policy approved by the board itself (for the contents of which please refer to the paragraph "Board of Directors - Diversity policy of the board of directors and measures adopted to promote the equal treatment and opportunities regardless of gender within the company structure" of this section of the document).